 The Center welcomes everyone to its collective studies, meditations, aesthetic events, public discourses, and weekend retreats.
 We are both a study and a practice center, so guidance and conferring about the practice of yoga are available by appointment without charge.

 The Center holds a collective study, satsang, every Sunday evening at 7, focusing on the practice of the Integral Yoga.
 The prelude to our meeting is the Mother’s music and Sanskrit chants, succeeded by a presentation of the salient features of the evening’s material, with questions and answers at the end.
 The evening is capped with collective meditation.
-We’ve worked recently in Sri Aurobindo’s The Synthesis of Yoga, Essays on the Gita, and The Mother.
-We also focused on the Mother’s Conversations, Notes on the Way, and a few volumes in her Questions and Answers series.
+We’ve worked recently in Sri Aurobindo’s The Life Divine, The Synthesis of Yoga, Essays on the Gita, and The Mother.
+We focused too on the Mother’s Conversations, Notes on the Way, and a few volumes in her Questions and Answers series.

 To prepare for a long study of Sri Aurobindo’s The Life Divine — commencing on August 2014 — we devoted our Sunday evenings in the spring and summer of 2014 to a review of India’s spiritual tradition from the Vedic age to the present.
 Along the way, we examined core insights from the Rigveda, Upanishads, Bhagavad Gita, Buddhism, Jainism, the Yoga Sutras, the major schools of Vedanta, the Mahadevi tradition, Tantra, Sri Vidya, the Trika philosophy of Kashmir, and the bhakti tradition.